 This course will cover structure and function, origin, evolution and diversity of cells, biochemistry, metabolism, Mendelian genetics, molecular genetics and biotechnology, cell regulation, cell differentiation and evolutionary development.
 The philosophy of science, methods of scientific inquiry and experimental design are foundational to the course.
 This course is intended for biology majors.
-(C-ID BIOL 190)
+(C-ID BIOL 190; BIO 135S when BIO 255 and BIO 257 are also completed)